Use the Recall List to send and track recall appointment reminders.

 - Provider: Only view patients for a specific provider.

-Recall List Grid: Customize which columns show in Display Fields, Recall List.
+The interactive Recall List grid, shows patients due for a recall and their recall information.
+Customize which columns show in Display Fields, Recall List.

 - #Remind: The number of reminders sent since the patient's last recall appointment.

 - LastRemind: The date the last reminder was sent.